Jollywatt/typst-fletcher/manual.typ

 	}),
 )

-Specifically, fractional coordinates are handled by linearly interpolating the layout.
-For example, if a node is at $(0.25, 0)$, then the width of column $floor(0.25) = 0$ must be at least $75%$ of the node's width, and column $ceil(0.25) = 1$ at least $25%$ its width.
+Specifically, fractional coordinates are dealt with by _linearly interpolating_ the layout, in the sense that if a node is at $(0.25, 0)$, then the width of column $floor(0.25) = 0$ is at least $75%$ of the node's width, and column $ceil(0.25) = 1$ at least $25%$ its width.
-This is implemented in the function `expand-fractional-rects`.

-As a result, diagrams will automatically adjust when nodes grow or shrink, while still allowing you to place nodes at precise locations when you need to.
+As a result, diagrams will automatically adjust when nodes grow or shrink, while still allowing you to place nodes at precise coordinates.

 == How connecting lines work